 Our staff undertake systematic evaluation of the museum's holdings in order to recommend the deaccessioning (removal from the collection) of selected works through sale, transfer, or exchange.

-Federally recognized Indian tribes and Native Hawaiian organizations can request the return of ancestral human remains and certain cultural items from federal agencies, museums, and other organizations that have received federal funds.
+The Native American Graves Protection and Repatriation Act (NAGPRA), signed into law in 1990, provides a legal framework within which federally recognized Indian tribes and Native Hawaiian organizations can request the return of ancestral human remains and certain cultural items—funerary objects, sacred objects, and objects of cultural patrimony—from federal agencies, museums, and other collection-holding organizations that have received federal funds.

 Nazi-Era Provenance Research